 _ Times researcher John Martin contributed to this report.
 Ron Matus can be reached at 226-3405 or matussptimes.com.

-Here is a list of the five worst pools across the county and in South Tampa, according to Hillsborough County Health Department records.
-Note that one of the top offenders in South Tampa is also among the worst countywide.
+Here is a list of the five worst pools across the county and in North Tampa, according to Hillsborough County Health Department records.

 Where Address flunked